Skeenage/Art/content/sea-life/_index.md

 ---
-description: This is the "Animals" album.
+description: This is the "Sea Life" album.
 It has two sub-albums.
 keywords: [Animals, Photos, Cats, Dogs]
-title: Animals
+title: Sea Life
 weight: 1
 menus: "main"
 # list pages require at least one image to be displayed.